KataruInc/did-content-spec/README.md

 ### Security
 The following security considerations should be considered for the content DID method:
-DID Resolver will check for authority with the sIgnature of the Controller recorded in the correct DID document.
+DID Resolver will check for authority with the signature of the Controller recorded in the correct DID document.
 It is cryptographically more secure than existing authenticate methods (like password).
 In addition, the `did:content` DID Resolver is OSS and can be built by anyone, allowing service providers to manage server root privileges.

 ### Privacy Considerations